Simone2605/WA-chat-analysis/README.md

-### WhatsApp chat analysis with R
+### WhatsApp Chat Analysis with R
-This script is designed to perform a detailed analysis of WhatsApp chats.
-It visualizes the total number of text messages, pictures, videos, etc. sent and identifies which participant has sent the most of each type.
-To utilize this script, simply export your WhatsApp chat and run the provided R code.
+This comprehensive R script is designed to analyze WhatsApp chat histories.
+It provides insights into communication patterns by visualizing the number and types of messages sent, including text messages, pictures, videos, and more, and identifies the most active participants in the chat.

+*Key Features*:
+- **Message Type Analysis**: Visualizes the distribution of different types of messages (text, picture, audio, etc.) sent by each participant.
+- **Daily Message Trends**: Plots the number of messages sent per day, providing insights into chat activity over time.
+- **Monthly Analysis**: Examines the number of messages and characters sent per month, offering a detailed view of communication patterns.
+- **Statistical Testing**: Includes Wilcoxon tests to compare message counts and characters between participants on a monthly basis.
+- **Customizable Visualizations**: Features a variety of plots (line plots, bar charts, box plots) with customizable color schemes for easy interpretation.

+*Instructions*:
+1. **Export WhatsApp Chat**: Export your WhatsApp chat into a '.txt' file and place it in an accessible directory.
+2. **Adapt File Path**: Modify the file path in the script to point to your exported chat file.
+3. **Run the Script**: Execute the script in R to analyze the chat data and generate visualization.
+4. **Interpret Results**: View the plots and statistics to gain insights into chat dynamics and participant engagement.

+*Important Notes*:
-*Important Note*: This script is specifically developed for analyzing WhatsApp chats in **German**.
-If you intend to use it for chats in any other language, you may need to make some modifications:
+- **Language Specifity**: This script is tailored for WhatsApp chats in **German**.
+Adjustments might be necessary for chats in other languages, particularly regarding text markers, date/time formats, and regular expressions.
-- **Text-specific Markers**: The code identifies certain text patterns like "Ende-zu-Ende-verschlüsselt" or "Bild weggelassen", which differ in other languages.
-- **Date and Time Formats**: The script assumes a specific format for date and time stamps, which can vary based on language and regional settings.
-- **Regular Expressions**: If the script uses regular expressions (Regex) to recognize language-specific patterns, these will need to be adjusted for use in other languages.

-Therefore, before applying this script to your exported WhatsApp chat, please check and adjust these aspects as necessary.
-A careful review and modification are essential to ensure accurate and meaningful analysis results.
+- **Libraries**: This script utilizes **'stringr'**, **'tidyverse'**, **'lubridate'**, **'cowplot'**, **'rstatix'**, and **'ggpubr'** for data processing and visualization.
+Ensure these are installed and up-to-date.